sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 31-01-2021

+- https://learnk8s.io/terraform-gke Provisioning Kubernetes clusters on GCP with Terraform and GKE

 # 26-01-2021

 - https://portavita.github.io/2021-01-25-Why_Kafka_compression_might_save_you_thousands_of_dollars/ Apache Kafka compression: zstd: save space & time = money